ferreira68/my-python-cookiecutter/README.md

 - Testing with [pytest]
 - Code coverage with [Coverage.py]
 - Coverage reporting with [Codecov]
-- Command-line interface with [Click]
 - Static type-checking with [mypy]
-- Runtime type-checking with [Typeguard]
 - Automated Python syntax upgrades with [pyupgrade]
 - Security audit with [Bandit] and [Safety]
 - Check documentation examples with [xdoctest]
 - Generate API documentation with [autodoc] and [napoleon]
-- Generate command-line reference with [sphinx-click]
 - Manage project labels with [GitHub Labeler]

 The template supports Python 3.7, 3.8, 3.9, and 3.10.